BrendelGroup/AEGeAn/docs/api.rst

   Determine whether any of the transcript IDs associated with this clique are keys in the given hash map.

-.. c:function:: const char *agn_transcript_clique_id(AgnTranscriptClique *clique)
+.. c:function:: char *agn_transcript_clique_id(AgnTranscriptClique *clique)

   Retrieve the ID attribute of the transcript associated with this clique.
+User is responsible to free the string.

 .. c:function:: GtArray *agn_transcript_clique_ids(AgnTranscriptClique *clique)